An Integrated, Automated Intra-hour Energy Exchange

 - Stakeholder processes: Stakeholder outreach and engagement will continue as SEEM moves forward.
 SEEM members will hold annual public meetings open to all interested parties as an open forum for stakeholders.
 The intention is to continue the robust dialogue with stakeholders that took place during the initial SEEM development period.
 Stakeholders will also have the opportunity to comment on SEEM-related FERC proceedings with rate amendments filed with FERC.

 We expect customer savings to be realized through lower fuel costs as we’re able to select lower-cost and more efficient generation resources to serve customer demand.
 As sellers identify a use for their excess energy, those profits also benefit customers.

-While this energy market is not a requirement to reaching carbon goals, it would further these companies’ ability to advance those goals.
-An addendum study estimated carbon emissions reductions for the SEEM region under operating conditions to be 570,000 metric tons annually for the IRP Baseline Outlook and 790,000 metric tons annually for the Carbon-constrained Outlook.
-These SEEM-influenced carbon reductions are achieved through more efficient generation displacing less efficient generation and by avoiding renewable curtailments.
-The SEEM reduces carbon emissions and supports renewable energy integration but does not have as much impact as utility resource plans do on overall carbon emissions levels.
-These estimates depend on the number of member companies that ultimately join.
+While this energy market is not a requirement to reaching carbon goals, it advances these companies’ efforts toward these goals.
+SEEM-influenced carbon reductions are achieved through more efficient generation displacing less efficient generation and by avoiding renewable curtailments.
+The SEEM reduces carbon emissions and supports renewable energy integration; however, utility resource plans and state policy continue to have the biggest effect on carbon emissions levels.